Download our FAQs

 When will the results of the Talent Tour be announced?

-You will be informed no later than 1 April 2019 for the Talent Tour in March and no later than 15 July 2019 for the Talent Day in Berlin whether they have been selected as possible members of the Baltic Sea Philharmonic.
+You will be informed no later than 15 July 2019 for the Talent Day in Berlin whether you have been selected as possible members of the Baltic Sea Philharmonic.

 What happens if I am not successful?